alexk99/the_router/bras/bras_howto_eng.md

 	}

 Command "map v3 netmap 10.111.0.0/29" defines NAT translation of source IP addresses of packets going through v3 interface.
-Translation replace a source ip address with an address from the pool 10.111.0.0/29.
+Translation replaces a source ip address with an address from the pool 10.111.0.0/29.
-The new address of a packet calculated by combining an original packet source address and the prefix 10.111.0.0/29:
+The new address of a packet is calculated by combining an original packet source address and the prefix 10.111.0.0/29.

 	new address is: 10.111.0.0 plus first 8 bits from an original address.
 	8 is calculated like this: 32 - 29 == 3 ^ 2 == 8